robinroche/modellib/README.md

 A library of models for microgrid applications: renewables, storage, etc.

 ## Available models
-* ...
+* PV model_1: generic, power

 ## Citing this repository
 A paper may be written in the future, and will be referenced here.
-In the mean type, please cite this repository.
+In the mean time, please cite this repository.

 ## Contributors
 * Robin Roche, UBFC/UTBM, FEMTO-ST/FCLAB